tenable/terrascan/docs/usage/command_line_mode.md

 $ terrascan scan -i helm
 ```

-This command will recursively look for `Chart.yaml` files in the current directory and scans rendered `.yaml`, `.yml`, `.tpl` template files found under the corresponding `/templates` directory.
+This command will recursively look for `Chart.yaml` files in the current directory and scan rendered `.yaml`, `.yml`, `.tpl` template files found under the corresponding `/templates` directory.

 A specific directory to scan can be specified using the `-d` flag.
 The Helm IaC provider does not support scanning of individual files using the `-f` flag.